 In such circumstances, dissatisfied litigants petitioned the Crown, as the highest judicial authority, to provide an appropriate remedy.
 In time, these petitions came to be considered by the Chancellor acting on behalf of the King or Queen and ultimately the petitions were directly addressed to him.
-The Chancellor, who was the highest clergyman of the country, acted as the conscience of the monarch.
+The Chancellor, who was the highest-ranking clergyman of the country, acted as the conscience of the monarch.
 He had the practical power to override the rulings of the common law courts, and he resolved disputes that came before him on the basis of fairness and good conscience-the merits of the case and considerations of justice were paramount.
 As the volume of work increased, the Court of Chancery was established.
-The new court developed a distinct body of equitable rules and remedies, which operated alongside civil law
+The new court developed a distinct body of equitable rules and remedies, which operated alongside the common law rules.
+In 1620, King James I declared that, in cases of inconsistency between the common law and equity, equity would prevail.
+Thus, equitable principles are superior to common law principles, as equity aspires to dispense justice to parties by removing the injustice, unfairness and harshness of the common law.